sboesebeck/morphium/docs/test-runner.md

 When auto-start is used, MorphiumServer logs are written to `.morphiumserver-local/logs/`.

+Note: `--start-morphiumserver-local` is idempotent.
+If something is already listening (MongoDB or another MorphiumServer), the runner will just use it.
+`--allow-existing-localhost-rs` is deprecated and has no effect.

 If you want to skip specific categories (e.g. if you’re testing “MongoDB compatibility” only), add excludes explicitly:

 ```bash